sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

-# # SabiraSeal™ — The Future of Fashion Authentication
+# # SabiraSeal™ — The Future of luxury ownership
 ## SabiraSeal™ Development Timeline

 - **2021** — Conceptualized the idea during research and  consultancy # SabiraSeal™: The Future of Authentic Luxury